thirstycode/Raspi-output-catcher/README.md

 # Raspi-output-catcher
 ## Followings are the outputs of raspi :
+-	09:22:36 PM 04 07 --> some error with following having username angelinajolie143
 -	08:59:16 PM 04 07 --> total users followed from angelinajolie143 - 300
 -	08:17:32 PM 04 07 --> total users followed from shraddha.kapoor.sweet - 300
 -	08:16:59 PM 04 07 --> total users followed from realshrutihaasan - 300